Syntrichopappus

-Syntrichopappus is a genus of flowering plants in the family Asteraceae, found in the Southwestern United States and northern Mexico, including Baja California.
-It is a member of the Heliantheae alliance of the Asteraceae.
+Syntrichopappus is a genus of flowering plants in the family Asteraceae, found in the southwestern United States and northern Mexico, including Baja California.
+It is a member of the Heliantheae alliance of the Asteraceae family.
 There are two species.
-Common names include xerasid and Frémont's-gold.
+Common names include xerasid and Frémont's gold.

 The name "Syntrichopappus" derives from a Greek name: "syn" = "joined together", "tricho" = "hair", of the "pappus", which means many bristles fused at the base (however some species have no pappus).
 The common name "xerasid" derives from Greek, meaning "son of dryness".

 Description

 Leaves

 Leaves are simple, alternate, sometimes with the lowest ones opposite.

 Inflorescence

 Flower heads are solitary.
 There is one yellow (or white with red veins) ray flower per phyllary, with 3-lobed ligules.
 The yellow disk flowers are narrowly funnel shaped.

 Fruits

 The fruits have 0 to many pappus bristles, fused at the base.